 No matter what profession you’re working in, efficiency matters.
 Being able to get more done in less time is the key to getting ahead.
-Being productive isn’t about working harder, it’s about working smarter.
+But productivity isn’t just about working harder, it’s about working smarter.

-Before we came up with our own time tracking tool we’ve used different tracking approaches: from non-tracking time to Google spreadsheets, oDesk, Redmine, etc. Total control like oDesk with taking screenshots contradicts our basic principles.
+Before we came up with our own time tracking tool we’d taken different time management approaches: from non-tracking time to Google spreadsheets, oDesk, Redmine, etc. The total control style using e. g. oDesk and taking screenshots contradicts our basic principles.
 Redmine & Google spreadsheets lack flexibility & opportunities for analysis.

 Besides, these tracking tools don’t count seek days, holidays, vacations, time off work for personal reasons.
-Every company faces it all and all their employees need to send a bunch of e-mails with ccs to dozens of people to inform them about vacation or a day off, however, in the end, nobody remembers while you are absent.
+Every company faces it and all their employees have to send a bunch of e-mail copies to dozens of people to inform about vacations or a day off.
+However, in the end, nobody remembers when and why you have been absent.

-Finally, after endless trials & errors, we’ve come with an Everhour as our smart-featured geeky tool, clear & simple, with minimalistic & intuitive interface.
-Each member of the team could contribute to the product development highlighting their personal working time tracking needs.
-When working on Everhour we learned to provide better estimates for certain tasks & projects, which significantly influenced the eventual result.
+Finally, after trial & error we’ve come up with Everhour as our smart-featured geeky tool, clear & simple, with the minimalistic & intuitive interface.
+Each member of the team has had a chance to contribute to the product development highlighting their own time tracking needs.
+When working on Everhour, we learned how to provide better estimates for certain tasks & projects, which significantly influenced the eventual result.

-If you don’t use DropBox, I will shake my head at you in disapproval. ;) It’s “shared network drives” taken into this millennium.
-Nothing to set up, works across firewalls, brilliantly easy to use, insanely cheap.
-If they go public one day, I’ll be buying stock.
+If you are not using DropBox, you’re really missing out. ;) It’s often seen as the best shared network drive of the millennium.
+Nothing to set up, it works across firewalls, brilliantly easy to use, insanely cheap.
+If they go public one day, I’ll definitely buy the stocks.

-We use it for sharing all of our project files: graphic assets, UI mockups, documents, screenshots, videos, DB dumps etc. Rather than try and upload those all into Basecamp and require logins, uploads, tagging, etc… it is much easier to drop them into a folder you share with the project team and be on your merry way.
-That way when someone updates a file you are instantly privy to the changes.
+We use it for sharing all our project files: graphic assets, UI mockups, documents, screenshots, videos, DB dumps, etc. Instead of uploading everything into Basecamp and worrying about logins or tagging, you just drop your items into the folder you share with the project team.
+That way, when someone updates the shared files you are instantly privy to the changes.

-We love create basic design in Balsamiq.
-It’s so lightweight and fast that we can iterate quickly on the wireframe.
-Once we know what the layout is, we can re-draw it in Illustrator or Photoshop (if needed), to work out the colors, fonts, and styling.
-What we extremely love about Balsamiq is that it limits your choices – you only have 1 font, few colors, and a list of elements.
-It forces you to concentrate on the layout, not whether things should be in helvetica or lucida, pink or blue.
+We love creating basic design in Balsamiq.
+It’s so lightweight and fast that we can instantly iterate our wireframes.
+Once we know what the layout is, we can re-draw it in Illustrator or Photoshop (if needed), work on the colors, fonts, and styling.
+What we extremely love about Balsamiq is that it limits your choice – you have only 1 font, a few colors, and a list of elements.
+It makes you focus on the layout, not on deciding between helvetica or lucida, pink or blue.

 - Hit the best time for tweeting